BlockchainVotingOrganisation/Literatur-blockchain-voting/README.md

 -----------------|-------|-------
 Cla09 Ch.
 9 | https://www.sharelatex.com/project/5730ceb78e2046ac67c92c37 | No
 BC Lectures 5,7,8,12 | N/A | No
-Research into BitCongress | N/A | No
-Research into V-Initiative | See Google Drive | Yes Research into Bitcoin Foundation's blockchain voting | N/A | No Other blockchain-voting soltutions | N/A | No
+Research into BitCongress | See Google Drive | Yes Research into V-Initiative | See Google Drive | Yes Research into Bitcoin Foundation's blockchain voting | See Google Drive | Yes Other blockchain-voting soltutions | N/A | Sort of ...
 _How to Vote Privately Using Bitcoin_ by Zhao and Chan | N/A | No
 GD | N/A | No